 When it comes to gaming monitors, there's a laundry list of features that you may want.
-The MSI Optix MPG27CQ ($479) seems to tick most of the boxes, thanks to a curved screen, customizable RGB lighting, a fistful of optimized gaming modes and strong color performance that will make your games look great.
-You will miss out on some more premium features, like built-in speakers or HDR support, but with a price that's under $500, this 27-inch FreeSync monitor is a pretty great value.
+The MSI Optix MPG27CQ ($479) seems to tick most of the boxes, thanks to a curved screen, customizable RGB lighting, FreeSync support, a fistful of optimized gaming modes and strong color performance that will make your games look great.
+You will miss out on some more premium features, like built-in speakers or HDR support, but with a price that's under $500, the Optix MPG27CG is one of the best curved monitors you can buy.

 Like many gaming monitors, the Optix errs on the side of glitzy and perhaps garish, with RGB lighting and a stylized design.
 But unlike many gaming monitors, it's not all needless flash.
 A row of RGB lighting along the bottom of the display can be customized (using the included SteelSeries GameSense software) to indicate various in-game information, from your health bar status to timer alerts.